Teaching ASL

 In your Bear App Profile,

-- Initiate requests for two (2) academic/professional letters of recommendation from supervisors/teachers who can attest to your academic potential and abilities,
+- Initiate requests for two (2) letters of recommendation from supervisors/teachers who can attest to your academic potential and abilities,

 Show Language Proficiency

-Demonstrate ASL & English proficiency.
+Demonstrate native / near-native ASL & English proficiency.

 While the ASLPI is not a requirement for admission consideration to the program, submitting these scores is an opportunity for you to present additional evidence of readiness for TASL.
 TASL's Admission Review Committee is dedicated to the practice of conducting holistic evaluations of all admission materials submitted as part of your file.